We have saved a total of for our clients

 Why is sub-letting illegal in the UK?

 Sub-letting is not inherently illegal in the UK.
 However, it may be in breach of contract if done without the landlord’s written consent.
 Commercial leases typically require this consent, and unauthorised letting can breach the terms of the agreement, potentially leading to eviction.
-This is why a licence to sub-let is so important.
+This is why a licence to do so is so important.
 It makes sure that your landlord’s authorisation is down in writing, making your letting legally sound.

 Licence to sub-let image 3